Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ```

-## Overwrite The Boot and Shutdown Audio
+## Soft Overwrite The Boot and Shutdown Audio

 Please note if you replace the audio with a custom animation this will work using the `touch` command creating a blank file.
 If
 you decide to keep the original boot animation you will need to replace it with a real audio file or the radio does not fully boot,